-The defense attorney’s cross examination questions during the hearing focused in the “uniqueness” of the plan for the Plaintiff.
-The Life Care Plan expert noted that he followed the peer reviewed methodology, and in fact, after his examination in August 2015, the Plaintiff had relocated out of state.
+The defense attorney’s cross-examination questions during the hearing focused on the “uniqueness” of the plan for the Plaintiff.
+The Life Care Plan expert noted that he followed the peer-reviewed methodology, and in fact, after his examination in August 2015, the Plaintiff had relocated out of state.
 Thus, all the medical costs research to obtain the Life Care Plan costs had been researched not in New Jersey, but in another state.
 Therefore, the plan developed applied to the Plaintiff’s needs and the costs of implementing the plan were developed specifically for her.

 Through the expert’s thorough preparation of the case, he was effectively able to counteract questions posed by the defense attorney on cross-examination, and the Jury awarded a verdict of over $500,000.

-OAS is a Nationwide Life Care Planning/Vocational Expert company with offices in NJ, NY, PA, FL, TX, CT, and CA. To see how the OAS Life Care Planners/Vocational Experts can assist you in documenting the damages in your Personal Injury cases, call 800-292-1919 to arrange for a complementary case consultation and to receive our proposal containing the experts’ professional qualifications, fee schedule, and a sample life care plan report, or consult www.oasinc.org for further information.
+OAS is a Nationwide Life Care Planning/Vocational Expert company with offices in NJ, NY, PA, FL, TX, CT, and CA. To see how the OAS Life Care Planners/Vocational Experts can assist you in documenting the damages in your Personal Injury cases, call 800-292-1919 to arrange for complimentary case consultation and to receive our proposal containing the experts’ professional qualifications, fee schedule, and a sample life care plan report, or consult oasinc.org for further information.